Maphou: Ethnic origin of the villagers

 The villagers belong to the Milhiem (also known as Milhem and Miriem) group of the Kuki ethnic group.
 According to the unpublished booklet Misao Inkon, Pu Shinghil.
 Pa Minluto, their progenitor, Hangmi, is the son of Vumchom.
-The terms Milhiem, Mirem, Meriem, Miria and Milhem are synonymous with Hangmi.
+The terms Milhiem, Mirem, Meriem, Miria, and Milhem are synonymous with Hangmi.
 Their language is a member of the Kukish branch of the Tibeto-Burman language family, with whom they share history, culture and traditions.
-Recently, some concerns were raised regarding the ability for citizens of Maphou to preserve their identity and culture if intertribal marriages are allowed with the neighbouring Tangkhul tribe villages and Meitei community villages.
+Recently, some concerns were raised regarding the ability of citizens of Maphou to preserve their identity and culture if intertribal marriages are allowed with the neighboring Tangkhul tribe villages and Meitei community villages.

 Effects of ethnic clashes

-The Kuki–Naga ethnic clash of 1990s had a great impact on the village, with damage to property, and some villagers losing their lives.
-Due to these ethnic clashes there has been some migration of villagers to safer places.
+The Kuki–Naga ethnic clash of the 1990s had a great impact on the village, with property damage, and some villagers losing their lives.
+Due to these ethnic clashes, there has been some migration of villagers to safer places.

-Ngamjapoa Lupho (Ex-Chairman Thoubal Area kuki Inpi, Ex president Kuki Baptist Convention) was killed in the ethnic violence by militant members of the National Socialist Council of Nagaland (NSCN IM) in 1998.
+Ngamjapoa Lupho (Ex-Chairman Thoubal Area Kuki Inpi, Ex-president Kuki Baptist Convention) was killed in the ethnic violence by militant members of the National Socialist Council of Nagaland (NSCN IM) in 1998.
 He was a prominent chief who was the seventh son of the founder of the village.
-He was killed by an ambush while on his way to Imphal in his personal jeep along with six other villagers.
+He was killed by an ambush while on his way to Imphal in his jeep along with six other villagers.